 Completing a degree in software engineering in Colombia can take between 5 and 7 years.
 However, there’s a wide offering of shorter, tech related educational programs and degrees all across the country, both from public and private universities.

 Academic programs are designed to be up to date with the latest technologies and programming languages, and students are trained to be able to work with scrum and similar agile methodologies.

 Colombia is the second largest Spanish-speaking country in the world, but English has become prevalent as a second language for many Colombians.
 In fact, this is one of the reasons why Colombia has become one of the most business-friendly countries in the continent.

 In order to strengthen English language proficiency among the population, the Colombian government has adopted multiple initiatives like the Foreign Languages Competencies Development Programme (PFDCLE) which aims to make the country bilingual by the end of 2025.

 Colombia’s trendiest tech cities

-- Bucaramanga (Population: 521.857): At the heart of the Colombian oil industry, the city serves as the centre of activity for development of software and IT services for the oil & gas industry.
+- Bucaramanga (Population: 521.857): At the heart of the Colombian oil industry, the city serves as the center of activity for development of software and IT services for the oil & gas industry.

 - Cartagena (Population: 971.592): While the city is a well-known beach and tourist destination, Cartagena is also a major center for companies fulfilling regional demands for IT and Digital Services, especially in the transportation industry.

-With 12 international airports, Colombia provides easy access to global markets with good international air connectivity:
+With 12 international airports, Colombia provides easy access to global markets with excellent connectivity: